Welcome to #iCANendthetrend

 The primary goal of #iCANendthetrend is to provide tobacco use prevention services to youth, families, and community members across Kentucky. #iCANendthetrend is an evidence-informed program developed by College of Education faculty in the Department of Kinesiology and Health Promotion at the University of Kentucky in collaboration with college tobacco-free ambassadors. #iCANendthetrend aims to help build awareness on the dangers of tobacco use, including e-cigarette use, costs associated with nicotine dependence, and ways youth have been targeted and influenced to use these products.

-The program uses a peer-to-peer model in which elementary, middle, and high school students are connected with college student facilitators who are closer to their age.
-In addition, the goal is to empower younger generations to end the trend of tobacco and e-cigarette use among their peers and in their communities through skill-based and engaging lessons.
-Program delivery is tailored to school and community needs.What's our Primary Goal? (video)
+The program uses a peer-to-peer model in which elementary, middle, and high school students are connected with college student facilitators.
+In addition, the goal is to empower younger generations to end the trend of tobacco and e-cigarette use among their peers and in their communities through skill-based and engaging lessons, tailored training, and outreach opportunities.

 Tailored Lessons and Opportunities

-In addition, we offer programming specifically targeted to athletes, parents, community members, pre-professionals, professionals, and conduct youth advocacy workshops.View and share our flyer!
-National Health Education Standard Alignment
+In addition, we conduct youth advocacy workshops and offer programming specifically targeted to athletes, parents, community members, pre-professionals, and professionals.

 - #iCANendthetrend Email: firstname.lastname@example.org